JPadley18/dataiker-recognition/README.md

 ![Pi GPIO Diagram](https://img.purch.com/gpio-pi4-final-png/w/755/aHR0cDovL21lZGlhLmJlc3RvZm1pY3JvLmNvbS9VL00vODQzNTAyL29yaWdpbmFsL0dQSU8tUGk0LUZpbmFsLnBuZw==)

 Connect VCC to pin 2, OUT to pin 11 and GND to pin 6.

+Likewise, for the LCD Display, connect VCC to pin 4, GND to pin 39, SDA to pin 3 and SCL to pin 4.

 Now you can power the Pi back on.

 Once you have connected the components, run `camera_test.py` to test the camera.
 A five-second preview from the camera should appear.
 Next, run `pir_test.py` to test the motion sensor.
 You should see a feed of messages either reading `No Motion Detected` or `Motion Detected`.
 These messages should change accordingly when there is motion near the sensor.
 If the feed does not change, try adjusting the sensitivity potentiometer with a screwdriver on the side of the module.
 Once the sensor is working, you can power the Pi on again.